-An annual report on performance in widening participation will be submitted to the Fees, Bursaries and Scholarships Group, chaired by the Deputy Vice-Chancellor and Director of Finance.
-The report will set out the University.s performance against the HEFCE location adjusted benchmarks, will review the impact of variable fees and bursaries, and will evaluate the University.s performance in the activities listed in sections 4, 5 and 6 above.
+An annual report on performance in widening participation will be submitted to the Recruitment and Advisory Policy Committee (RAPC), a sub-committee of the Academic Board, chaired by the Pro Vice Chancellor (Regional Affairs).
+The report will set out the University's performance against the HEFCE location adjusted benchmarks, will review the impact of variable fees and bursaries, and will evaluate the University's performance in the activities listed in sections 4, 5 and 6 above.
 The Group will agree actions to be taken including changes to the activities.

-The Fees, Bursaries and Scholarships Group will report to the Board of Governors and to the Vice Chancellor.s Group (VCG).
-VCG is an executive group of the University chaired by the Vice-Chancellor and comprising Deans of Faculty and Directors of the Support Services.
-The final report will be submitted to OFFA through HEFCE.s Annual Monitoring Statement for Higher Education Institutions.
+The annual report and any recommendations from RAPC will be presented to the Chief Executive's Group chaired by the Vice-Chancellor and comprising the Deputy Vice Chancellor, Pro Vice Chancellors, Deans of Faculty and Directors of the Support Services.
+The final report will be submitted to OFFA through HEFCE's Annual Monitoring Statement for Higher Education Institutions.